nitish2112/website/content/post/gem5-minor-cpu/index.md

 ```
 # Load-Store queue (LSQ)

 Load store queue is used for performing load/store operations.
 It has three major hardware FIFOs: requests queue, transfers queue, and store buffer.
 Requests queue holds the memory requests which have been sent to the TLB but haven't received the response for.
 Transfers queue holds the memory requests which have been issued to the memory system and are waiting for a response.
+When the responses arrive, the corresponding request is searched in the transfers queue (CAM like search) and its status is set to be Completed.
+These requests still remain in the transfers queue until the execute unit actually tries to commit the load/store instruction.
+When execute unit tries to commit load/store, it looks at the front of the transfers queue and pops out the element if the memory access was completed (see the execute unit description above).
 Store buffer has all the stores that have been committed but haven't been written to memory yet.
 Before trying to issue a load from requests queue to memory, store buffer is checked to see if the previous store contains the data.
 The main top level function for LSQ is step()  which is called in the evaluate() method of the execute unit.

 ```c++
 LSQ::step() {